MxFrgsn/COMP1004-Project/README.md

     Users can customize the typing test by selecting difficulty options such as punctuation, capitalization, and paragraphs.
-    Important to note paragraphs contain capitalization and puncutation, however they are in a more natural placement, making paragraphs a non-exclusive option to the other two.
+    Important to note paragraphs contain capitalization and puncutation, however they are in a more natural placement, making paragraphs an exclusive option to the other two.

     User Authentication:
     Users can log in or sign up to access the typing test.